jd-opensource/drip-table/README.md

 ## 📖 Introduction

-`Drip table`is a dynamic list solution for enterprise level middle and background launched by JD retail.
+`Drip table`is a dynamic table solution for enterprise level middle and background launched by JD retail.
 The project is based on `React` and `JSON Schema` .
-It aims to reduce the difficulty of developing `CMS` page list and improve work efficiency by `simple configuration` to quickly generate page dynamic list.
+It aims to reduce the difficulty of developing table and improve work efficiency by `simple configuration` to quickly generate page dynamic table.

 `Drip table` contains serval sub projects: `drip-table`, `drip-table-generator`, `drip-table-driver-antd`.